yurikleb/pupil_cognition/readme.md

 ### Communicating with Boards via Serial on Ubuntu:

 On Ubuntu 17.0 and above all the needed drivers shoudl be pre installed.
-If using one of the adafruit Boards with MicroPython or Circuit Python follow the tutorial [here](https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-mac-and-linux)
+If using one of the adafruit Boards with MicroPython or Circuit Python [follow the tutorial](https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-mac-and-linux)

 Adafruit Boards address is usually:
 * /dev/ttyACM0